 By the time his obituary appears in the papers he is 8′ 4″.
 He was described as a good natured, likeable person who lounged through life trying to make the best of what nature had served him.

-He is buried at Woodlawn Cemetery in Manhattan, New York, sadly in an unmarked grave (plot: range 34, grave 293).
+He is buried at Woodlawn Cemetery in the Bronx, New York, sadly in an unmarked grave (plot: range 34, grave 293).

 Queen Victoria’s connection

 There’s a one interesting aspect of his life not covered above, mainly because it is difficult to substantiate and may or may not be true.
 In America he went by the name of Captain George Auger.
 The Captain title is said to have derived from his days as a policeman in London and was given to him by Queen Victoria when he was assigned as part of the police escort when she moved about the city.
 She is said to have dubbed him Captain and the title stuck with him.
 Whether he did ever serve Queen Victoria is unknown but it is believable that their paths did cross when he was working at Paddington or on the trains and she was heading to Wales or the West Country.